GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 To prevent this, we recommend to temporarily reset your authentication methods to the most basic mode available - authentication against internal LDAP server.
 Please follow next steps to ensure you'll be able to acess web UI after the migration is done:

 1. If "Cache Refresh" is used in your old instance, please proceed to "Configuration" > "Cache Refresh" page and disable it.
 Also make sure "Keep external persons" checkbox is set there (these changes can be reverted after migration is done, they are simply to prevent the user that will be added next to be removed by CR)
-2. Move to "Users" > "Manage People" page and click "Add person" button.
-Create a new temporary administrator user providing basic set of mandatory attributes it requirese (don't forget to set a password for it).
+1. Move to "Users" > "Manage People" page and click "Add person" button.
+Create a new temporary administrator user providing basic set of mandatory attributes it requirese (don't forget to set a password for it)
-3. Move to "Users" > "Manage People" and add the new user to "Gluu Manager Group" group
+1. Move to "Users" > "Manage People" and add the new user to "Gluu Manager Group" group
-4. Move to "Configuration" > "Manage Authentication" > "Default Authentication Method" and make sure both settings there are set to "Default" (they must not contain the name of your (or any other) script).
+1. Move to "Configuration" > "Manage Authentication" > "Default Authentication Method" and make sure both settings there are set to "Default" (they must not contain the name of your (or any other) script)
-5. Move to "Configuration" > "Manage Custom Scripts" > "Person Authentication" and make sure that for **all** scripts there "Enabled" checkbox is not checked.
+1. Move to "Configuration" > "Manage Custom Scripts" > "Person Authentication" and make sure that for **all** scripts there "Enabled" checkbox is not checked
-6. Don't log out from your current session which you used to apply recent changes so that you'll be able to revert them if something goes wrong.
-In a **separate** browser application (i.e. not in the different tab of the same browser you've been using so far) try to access old instance's web UI as the new admin user you've just created, to make sure it has full access to its controls.
+1. Don't log out from your current session which you used to apply recent changes so that you'll be able to revert them if something goes wrong.
+In a **separate** browser application (i.e. not in the different tab of the same browser you've been using so far) try to access old instance's web UI as the new admin user you've just created, to make sure it has full access to its controls
-7. Log out from both your sessions and procceed with exporting your data (see the next chapter)
+1. Log out from both your sessions and procceed with exporting your data (see the next chapter)

 After migration is done you should be able to log in as the temporary admin user you created.
 After resolving compatibility issues with your custom scripts (in case you're using one of our standard scripts, you can simply fetch the most recent source for it from [the repos](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations); if your script is written from scratch or is a some modified verson of the standard one, you may need to manually resolve any conflicts; please see [this doc](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/Migration_stepts_to_3.1.x.txt) for useful hints) and restoring your regular setup, you can remove the temporary user entry from "Managers" group and delete/disable it.

-### Export the data from the current installation
+### Export the Data from the Current Installation

 ```
 # service gluu-server-2.x.x login